xplosionmind/old.tommi.space/_notes/public/Missing Knowledge.md

 1. Understanding WhatsApp and Signal backups
 	- format
 	- readability
-	- can they be stored in pure plain text?
+	- can they be stored in pure plain text? (see [signal-export](https://github.com/carderne/signal-export 'signal-export repository on GitHub'))
 5. Makefile
 	1. [How to write a self-documenting Makefile](https://victoria.dev/blog/how-to-create-a-self-documenting-makefile/ 'How to write a self-documenting Makefile on victoria.dev')
 6. [using fzf](https://www.youtube.com/watch?v=qgG5Jhi_Els)